elastic/kibana/rfcs/text/0010_service_status.md

   plugins$: Observable<Record<string, ServiceStatus>>;

   /**
-   * The default status of the plugin as specified in the "Status inheritance"
+   * The status of this plugin as derived from its dependencies.
-   * section below.
    *
-   * Useful when overriding the defaults with `set`.
+   * @remarks
+   * By default, plugins inherit this derived status from their dependencies.
+   * Calling {@link StatusSetup.set} overrides this default status.
    */
-  inherited$: Observable<ServiceStatus>;
+  derivedStatus$: Observable<ServiceStatus>;
 }
 ```